Demand outlook strong but cost competitiveness and project execution top priorities for miners in 2013

 2012 vs 2013: a very different picture

-The priority for miners 12 months ago was to maximise production to capitalise on premium prices.
+The priority for miners 12 months ago was to maximize production to capitalize on premium prices.
 The speed with which commodity prices softened off the back of reduced growth in demand from China and Eurozone uncertainty fuelled investor caution.
 This has lowered shareholders’ appetite for risk, creating a very different environment for miners to navigate coming into 2013.

 Cost competitiveness and project execution